5 Easy Steps to Get your Baby a US Passport

 The passport book was sent via mail and the citizenship evidence we brought to the appointment which was our baby's Certified Birth Certificate was mailed back to us in another separate mail.

 Reminders: Make sure to sign the passport upon receiving it.
-I also make a photocopy just in case we needed it and also as a backup copy when traveling.
+I also made a photocopy just in case we needed it and also as a backup copy when traveling.

 Please do your research and visit travel.state.gov for more information about passport applications.